Skip to content

 On the Briefings tab, find the row for Morning Briefing and click Run + Slack.
 Within ten seconds the briefing should post to the channel you picked.
 If it posts, you are done — tomorrow at 6am local time the cron fires automatically.

 This is separate from briefings delivery above.
-To pull a client's Slack conversations into memory, Coppermind uses the Slack integration you already have in Claude — the same source-agnostic approach as email.
-Claude reads the channel through your Slack integration and hands the conversation to Coppermind.
-There is no Coppermind-side Slack connection, no OAuth, and no dashboard step for this.
+To pull a client's Slack conversations into memory, Armbrain uses the Slack integration you already have in Claude — the same source-agnostic approach as email.
+Claude reads the channel through your Slack integration and hands the conversation to Armbrain.
+There is no Armbrain-side Slack connection, no OAuth, and no dashboard step for this.

 Switch to the client, then ask Claude in plain English to ingest the channel: